Tanker Ships and Their Types: Everything You Need to Know

 Operating tanker ships involves navigating a range of operational challenges, including:

-• Piracy and Security: Piracy remains a significant threat in certain regions, such as the Gulf of Aden and the West African coast.
-Tanker ships carrying valuable cargoes such as oil and chemicals are attractive targets for pirates, and shipping companies must invest in security measures, such as armed guards and anti-piracy equipment, to protect their vessels and crew.
+Piracy and Security: Piracy remains a significant threat in certain regions, such as the Gulf of Aden and the West African coast.
+Tanker ships carrying valuable cargoes such as oil and chemicals are attractive targets for pirates, and shipping companies must invest in security measures, such as armed guards and anti-piracy equipment, to protect their ships and crew.

 Economic Pressures